kubermatic/docs/content/kubermatic/v2.22/architecture/_index.en.md

 ### Master Cluster

-The **Master Cluster** is a Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
+The **Master Cluster** is a Kubernetes cluster which is responsible for storing the information about users, projects, SSH keys and credentials for infrastructure providers.
+All sensitive information is stored in etcd, which is split across the nodes of the master cluster.
 It hosts the KKP components and might also act as a seed cluster.

 The KKP components are the